-- Value of a Firm = Present Value of Cash Flows to the Firm, discounted back at the cost of capital. - If the cash flows to the firm are held constant, and the cost of capital is minimized, the value of the firm will be maximized. - Cost of Capital = Cost of Equity (E/(D+E)) + Pre-tax Cost of Debt (1- tax rate) (D/(D+E) - ☐ The question then becomes a simple one.
-As the debt ratio changes, how does the cost of capital change?
+- Value of a Firm = Present Value of Cash Flows to the Firm, discounted back at the cost of capital. - If the cash flows to the firm are held constant, and the cost of capital is minimized, the value of the firm will be maximized. - If the end game for a business is maximizing its value, its optimal debt ratio will be the one that minimizes the cost of capital. - Cost of Capital = Cost of Equity (E/(D+E)) + Pre-tax Cost of Debt (1- tax rate) (D/(D+E) - Within this framework, here are the key questions: - a.
+As the debt ratio changes, how does the cost of capital change? - b.
+And if the cost of capital does change, what is causing it to change?